IamKay/100DaysOfCode/README.md

 * Day 93
   > Completed two more modules of the course.
 It was easy in the beginning but there are more and more unfamiliar concepts like *Binning*, *Feature crossing*, *One hot encoding*.
 I am writing this 2 hours early (not that its important) because i might have to go sleep in a hurry and i may not have the time for this.

+* Day 94
+  > Completed one more module and left one (too difficult for me, will do later).
+Now it will be on hold because i got another course to do.
+Will share the link soon.